 An additional apportionment of aid is available for the structural inspection of school buildings used for instructional purposes and conducted in accordance with sections 409-d and 409-e of the education law, and accompanying regulations.
 The apportionment equals the product of the building aid ratio and the actual approved expenses incurred by the district in the base year for each school building inspected by a licensed architect or licensed professional engineer, except that the aid amount cannot exceed the structural inspection aid ceiling.
 The inspection aid ceiling is based on a maximum cost allowance per square foot, adjusted by the commissioner on the basis of an index number reflecting changes in the costs of labor and materials.
-The aid can only be received if no state aid claim for the inspection of such building has been submitted within the five years prior to the submission of a claim.
+Building condition surveys are conducted, and this apportionment is paid once every five years.
 Most school districts claimed aid in 2005-06 and 2006-07 and will therefore claim aid again in 2010-11 and 2011-12 for base year expenses.

-9. Base year expenditures for certain capital outlay projects funded through capital outlay and which fall into one of the following three categories:
+9. Base year expenditures for certain capital outlay projects

-Districts may receive reimbursement for base year capital outlay expenses for projects that are wholly
+Districts may receive reimbursement for base year capital outlay expenses for projects that are wholly funded through capital outlay and which fall into one of the following three categories: